Day of the African diaspora in Germany

 The contribution of the historical Diaspora in Pan-Africanism

 In the first part of his talk, Mr Lascony makes us understand that it is essential for Africans to first know their history if they want to have a chance to build a better future.
 Because it is important to know the fights and challenges that our predecessors have led on the continent, to avoid making the same mistakes.
 He took the example of Ethiopia, which has NEVER been colonized, to demonstrate that Africa is not destined to remain a colony.
-If Ethiopia was able to win both military battles (at the Battle of Adoua 1896) and sports (in the 1900s) against a European power, why could Africa today with the help of its diaspora not be able to do it?

 The contribution of the Diaspora in the emergence of Africa